Apparel Merchandising and Product Development

 - Textile manager

-Upon completion of the baccalaureate degree, students in Apparel Merchandising and Product Development are expected to be able to:
+Upon completion of the baccalaureate degree, students in Fashion Merchandising and Product Development are expected to be able to:

 - Plan textile and apparel product lines to meet target market needs using the product development process.